ericwall/bookit/README.md

 Coroutines and flowable pattern is used for reactive architecture

+Built with AS Beta - Arctic Fox 2021.3.1 RC 1

 # Next Steps

 - Clean up recyclerview adapter and move to view binding, some quick copy paste to get it working